How to Launch a Niche Baby Products E-commerce Website

 This is where you link to branded products that already exist, however, you aren’t limited to just those products on wholesale sites.
 You could promote products on more premium sites, like Uncommon Goods, and even Amazon.
 In fact, many brands that you know and love have affiliate programs, and even those that don’t might be interested if you reach out.

 With an affiliate setup, you get a commission of the product price when the product is sold.
-Products are sold on a seperate consumer site, so purchases don’t actually happen on your site, although it initially appears that way, as you’ll have a traditional product page that simply takes your user to a third-party site if they intend to make a purchase.
+Products are sold on a separate consumer site, so purchases don’t actually happen on your site, although it initially appears that way, as you’ll have a traditional product page that simply takes your user to a third-party site if they intend to make a purchase.
 This setup likely yields the least profit around, but you wouldn’t have to deal with any product at all.